wryandginger/nrsc5-webplayer/README.md

 - Presets are for the Seattle market.
 Adjust the script to your area/tastes.

 # Known bugs:
-- TTN Traffic data only kinda works for iHeartRadio stations.
-The logic in this section needs to be rewritten.
-If you have bad reception, this will look wonky.
-- HERE traffic data is very broken.
+- TTN Traffic data should display correctly, but HERE traffic data is jumbled due to lazy sort logic.
 - Audio will occasionally cut out due to poor reception.
 Consider buying a better antenna for your SDR.
 - This only works for one user.
 However, additional users can tune to http://IP:7430/stream.mp3 and listen to the stream.
 - No metadata is attached to the MP3 stream.